ponyfoo/articles/2014/08-18--javascript-quality-guide/body.markdown

-This style guide aims to provide the ground rules for an application's JavaScript code, such that it's highly readable and consistent across different developers on a team.
-The focus is put on quality and coherence across the different pieces of your application.

 ## Modules

 This style guide assumes you're using a module system such as [CommonJS][1], [AMD][2], [ES6 Modules][3], or any other kind of module system.
 Modules systems provide individual scoping, avoid leaks to the `global` object, and improve code base organization by **automating dependency graph generation**, instead of having to resort to manually creating tens of `<script>` tags.